perkyguy/XPRESS-Bootloader/README.md

 Specifics/Limitations
 ---------
--   The bootloader currently occupies 0x0000-0x2FFF of Program Flash.
+-   The bootloader currently reserves 0x0000-0x2FFF of the Program Flash.
 Application code **must** stay above this.
 Any code in HEX file below this value will **not** be written.

 -   Application interrupt vectors are moved to 0x3008 and 0x3018